New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data: Appendix A: Simulation Tools

 The resulting ratio of count rates for Prism 1, Prism 2, Prism 3, and Prism 4 as a function of atmospheric density ($\rho_a$) for the different WEH values is shown in Fig.~\ref{fig:atmosim}.
 For low WEH content, the correction factor is as much as 19\% for the lowest atmospheric density, however, the typical correction is much smaller.
 These curves were fit to second-order polynomials, leading to the fit parameters given in Table~\ref{table:fit_params}.

 To correct out the changes in neutron counting rates due to seasonal variations in the atmosphere, the data were binned for each year in $L_s$.
 At each $L_s$ point, the MCD GCM \cite{Forget1999} was used to determine $\rho_a$ for each 2$^{\circ}$$\times$2$^{\circ}$ latitude and longitude bin within the belly band region.
 The correction factor based on this $\rho_a$ was then calculated for each of the six simulated WEH values using the fitted parameters.
-The Mars Odyssey gamma-ray map of WEH was then used to determine the WEH of the soil within each bin, and the final correction factor determined by an interpolation of the correction factors covering the range of WEH values.
+The published map of WEH derived from the Mars Odyssey high-purity germanium gamma-ray spectrometer \cite{Boynton2007,GRSmap} was then used to determine the WEH of the soil within each bin, and the final correction factor determined by an interpolation of the correction factors covering the range of WEH values.
 Once the neutron counting rates were normalized to 16~g/cm$^2$, the GCR correction factor was determined.